csantanapr/knative-tekton/README.md

     Hello Knative from v2!
     Hello OSS NA 2020 from v3!
     ```
 1. Now that you have your service configure and deploy, you want to reproduce this using a kubernetes manifest using YAML in a different namespace or cluster.
-You can define your Knative service usign the following YAML
+You can define your Knative service using the following YAML you can use the command `kn service export`
     <details><summary>Show me the YAML</summary>

         ```yaml